dehercar/portfolio/README.md

 **Git and Github for version control in all projects.**

-**Minor automations with Power Automate, dataloader.io, DemandTools and Web Scraper Platform.**
+**General automations with Power Automate, dataloader.io, DemandTools and Web Scraper Platform.**